datarobot/batch-scoring/README.rst

  n_concurrent=<n_concurrent>   Specifies the number of concurrent requests to submit.
 By default, 4 concurrent requests are submitted.
 Set ``<n_concurrent>`` to match the number of cores in the prediction API endpoint. create_api_token              Requests a new API token.
 To use this option, you must specify the ``password`` argument for this request (not the ``api_token`` argument).
 Specifying this argument invalidates your existing API token and creates and stores a new token for future prediction requests. n_retry=<n_retry>             Specifies the number of times DataRobot will retry if a request fails.
 A value of -1, the default, specifies an infinite number of retries. pred_name=<pred_name>         Applies a name to the prediction column of the output file.
 If you do not supply the argument, the column name is blank.
-For binary predictions assumes last class in lexical order as positive. skip_row_id                   Skip the row_id column in output. output_delimiter=<delimiter>  Specifies delimiter for output CSV.
+For binary predictions, only positive class columns are included in the output.
+The last class (in lexical order) is used as the name of the prediction column. skip_row_id                   Skip the row_id column in output. output_delimiter=<delimiter>  Specifies delimiter for output CSV.
 The special keyword "tab" can be used to indicate a tab delimited csv. timeout=<timeout>             The time, in seconds, that DataRobot tries to make a connection to satisfy a prediction request.
-When the timeout expires, the client (the batch_scoring command) closes the connection and retries, up to number of times.
-The default value is 30 seconds. delimiter=<delimiter>         Specifies the delimiter to recognize in the input .csv file.
-E.g. "--delimiter=,".
+When the timeout expires, the client (the batch_scoring command) closes the connection and retries, up to the number of times defined by the value of ``<n_retry>``.
+The default value is 30 seconds. delimiter=<delimiter>         Specifies the delimiter to recognize in the input .csv file (e.g., "--delimiter=,").
 If not specified, the script tries to automatically determine the delimiter.
-The special keyword "tab" can be used to indicate a tab delimited csv. resume                        Starts the prediction from the point at which it was halted.
-If the prediction stopped, for example due to error or network connection issue, you can run the same command with all the same all arguments plus this ``resume`` argument.
-In that case, the prediction will resume from the point at which it stopped.
+The special keyword "tab" can be used to indicate a tab-delimited csv. resume                        Starts the prediction from the point at which it was halted.
+If the prediction stopped, for example due to error or network connection issue, you can run the same command with all the same arguments plus this ``resume`` argument.
 If you do not include this argument, and the script detects a previous script was interrupted mid-execution, DataRobot prompts whether to resume.
-When resuming a script, you cannot change the ``dataset_filepath``,  ``model_id``, ``project_id``, ``n_samples``, or ``keep_cols``. help                          Show help of usage. fast                          Experimental: faster CSV processor.
-Note: does not support multiline csv. stdout                        Send all log messages to stdout. auto_sample                   Override "n_samples" and instead use chunks of about 1.5 MB.
-This can improve throughput.
+When resuming a script, you cannot change the ``dataset_filepath``,  ``model_id``, ``project_id``, ``n_samples``, or ``keep_cols``. help                          Show usage help for the command. fast                          *Experimental*: Uses a faster csv processor.
+Note that this method does not support multiline csv. stdout                        Send all log messages to stdout. auto_sample                   Override the ``<n_samples>`` value and instead use chunks of roughly 1.5 MB to improve throughput.
 On by default. encoding                      Declare the dataset encoding.
-If an encoding is not provided the batch_scoring script attempts to detect it.
-E.g "utf-8", "latin-1" or "iso2022_jp".
-See the Python docs for a list of valid encodings https://docs.python.org/3/library/codecs.html#standard-encodings skip_dialect                  Tell the batch_scoring script to skip csv dialect detection.
+If an encoding is not provided, the batch_scoring script attempts to detect it (e.g., "utf-8", "latin-1", or "iso2022_jp"). `See the Python docs for a list of valid encodings <https://docs.python.org/3/library/codecs.html#standard-encodings>`_. skip_dialect                  Tell the batch_scoring script to skip csv dialect detection.
 ============================== ===========